mobileappdevhm20/team-project-team_6/README.md

 	---> Result: a navigable app that has a database filled with some mock data

-Up next: Cleanup, polishing of UI, OCR, statistics, filter..
+Up next for Sprint 2: Cleanup, polishing of UI, OCR, statistics, filter..